zaunkoenig-firmware/m1k-firmware/README.md

 `sudo dfu-programmer atmega32u2 flash twobtn.hex`
 `sudo dfu-programmer atmega32u2 flash-eeprom twobtn.eep --force`
 `sudo dfu-programmer atmega32u2 start`
-8. After you executed the start command your mouse should be up and running with the new firmware.
+8. After you executed the start command your M1K should be up and running with the new firmware.

-## Installing the Zaunkoenig M1K firmware in Windows
+## Installing firmware on the M1K in Windows
 When you already have the firmware files (because someone sent them to you for example) you can jump directly to step 10.
 Else you have to download the firmware files from GitHub first:
-1. Download and unzip the M1K firmware at https://github.com/zaunkoenig-firmware/m1k-firmware by clicking on the green «clone/download» button at the right top corner of the files list.
+1. Go to https://github.com/zaunkoenig-firmware/m1k-firmware and click on the green «code» button at the right top corner of the files list.
+Select «Download ZIP».
+Move the downloaded zip file into the following folder and unzip: C:\Users\Public\Downloads
 2. Open «Microsoft Store» from your Windows Start Menu.
 3. Type «WSL» into the search bar.
 4. Click on «Ubuntu», then on «Download».
 5. Click on «Start» once the download is complete.
 6. A terminal opens displaying the installation process.
 All you have to do is choose a username and a password and wait for the installation to finish (takes only a few minutes).
+Close the terminal.
-7. In the same terminal from step 6. you now have to open up the Windows folder into which the M1K firmware was downloaded.
-In my case: C:\Users\Patrick\Downloads\m1k-firmware-master\m1k-firmware-master.
-By inputting the following command into your terminal the above download folder will be opened: `cd /mnt/c/Users/Patrick/Downloads/m1k-firmware-master/m1k-firmware-master`
+7. Now execute «ubuntu» in the command-line prompt (cmd.exe) to open that terminal again.
+Execute the following command to open the folder into which you downloaded and unzipped the firmware files: `cd /mnt/c/Users/Public/Downloads/m1k-firmware-master/m1k-firmware-master`
 8. Execute the following three commands:
 `sudo apt-get update -qq`
 `sudo apt-get install -qq gcc-avr binutils-avr avr-libc`
 `make`
-9. After make has been executed the two firmware files have appeared in C:\Users\Patrick\Downloads\m1k-firmware-master\m1k-firmware-master.
+9. After make has been executed the two firmware files should have appeared in C:\Users\Public\Downloads\m1k-firmware-master\m1k-firmware-master.
 The .hex file is called twobtn.hex and the .eep file is called twobtn.eep.
 10. [Download the command-line programmer for Atmel USB microcontrollers called «Atmel USB DFU Programmer».](https://sourceforge.net/projects/dfu-programmer/)
 11. After you installed DFU Programmer open up the folder «dfu-prog-usb-1.2.2» and right click on atmel_usb_dfu.inf and click on «install».
 12. Copy the two firmware files you want to install into the DFU Programmer folder.
 The first firmware file is called twobtn.hex and the second one is called twobtn.eep.